Former GTE champion BMW Team Rahal Letterman Lanigan will be back in the American Le Mans Series with new cars in 2013.

 Three of RLL’s championship-winning drivers—Bill Auberlen, Dirk Müller, and Joey Hand— will be back for 2013.
 Hand will be replaced on occasion by open-wheel and Grand-Am veteran John Edwards when Hand has conflicts with his DTM schedule.

 The fourth full-time member of the team will be Maxime Martin, fresh off a season of success in the Blancpain Endurance Series and ADAC GT Master.
 The 26-year-old Belgian driver was the runner-up for the 2012 BMW Sport Trophy.
 His familiarity with the Z4 GT3 will give him a head start over his teammates when they first pilot the GTE version.

 Martin will make his North American driving debut in a Turner Racing Rolex GT M3 at the Grand Am Rolex 24 on Jan 26.
 Tickets for that event are available at Grand-Am.com.

-BMW RLL looks to be well placed for the coming sports-car-series merger in 2014: BMW has picked Gordon McDonnel, who has managed BMW Motorsport Parts and M Performance Parts in Norht America, to be the factory’s North American Motorsport Manager.
+BMW RLL looks to be well placed for the coming sports car series merger in 2014: BMW has picked Gordon McDonnell, who has managed BMW Motorsport Parts and M Performance Parts in North America, to be the factory’s North American Motorsport manager.

-Gordon is currently running BMW’s Grand Am programs; when ALMS and Grand Am come together for 2014, McDonnell will already know everyone in both leagues.
+McDonnell is currently running BMW’s Grand Am programs; when ALMS and Grand Am come together for 2014, he will already know everyone in both leagues.

-The American Le mans Series 2013 field can first be seen at the Sebring WinterTests, Feb.
-5–8 at Sebring Florida.
+The American Le Mans Series 2013 field can first be seen at the Sebring WinterTests, Feb.
+5–8 at Sebring, Fla.
 The first race of the 2013 will be the Sebring 12 Hours, on March 16.
 Tickets for both events are available through the Sebring International Raceway website.

 The Epoch Times publishes in 35 countries and in 21 languages.
 Subscribe to our e-newsletter.